abidrahmank/OpenCV2-Python-Tutorials/source/py_tutorials/py_imgproc/py_filtering/py_filtering.rst

     K =  \frac{1}{25} \begin{bmatrix} 1 & 1 & 1 & 1 & 1  \\ 1 & 1 & 1 & 1 & 1 \\ 1 & 1 & 1 & 1 & 1 \\ 1 & 1 & 1 & 1 & 1 \\ 1 & 1 & 1 & 1 & 1 \end{bmatrix}

-This function keeps this kernel above a pixel, add all the 25 pixels below this kernel, take its average and replace the central pixel with the new average value.
+Operation is like this: keep this kernel above a pixel, add all the 25 pixels below this kernel, take its average and replace the central pixel with the new average value.
 It continues this operation for all the pixels in the image.
 Try this code and check the result:
 ::

     import cv2